GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIChunkedRequest.rst

 okay.

-That all said, although technically not permitted by the WSGI specification, some WSGI frameworks do now incoporate support for handling chunked request content, as well as where compressed request content is expanded by the web server such that ``CONTENT_LENGTH`` is no longer accurate.
+That all said, although technically not permitted by the WSGI specification, modern WSGI frameworks do now incorporate support for handling chunked request content, as well as the case where compressed request content is expanded by the web server such that ``CONTENT_LENGTH`` is no longer accurate.
 The required behaviour is enabled in these frameworks by the WSGI server passing through the non standard ``wsgi.input_terminated`` key set as ``True`` in the per request WSGI ``environ`` dictionary.
 When this is done the web frameworks will always read all available input and ignore ``CONTENT_LENGTH``.

 Because mod_wsgi guarantees that an empty string is returned when all input is exhausted, it will always set this flag.

-It is known that Flask/Werkzeug supports the ``wsgi.input_terminated`` flag.